 The Review Committee should assess the scientific peer-review process and the suitability of the selected scientific peer reviewers.
-Scientific peer review should be carried out by individuals who are independent of the research; and the clarity of the protocol.
+Scientific peer review should be carried out by individuals who are independent of the research; qualified to make a judgment about the scientific quality, relevance and probity of the research; and the clarity of the protocol.